You’ve got your license, bought your bike, and a year passes.

 Tiredness, anxiety and stress can result from being ill-prepared.
 What’s your longest ride so far?
 How did you feel?
 What did you learn?

-Every day is memorable but they won’t always be good.
-The thrill and freedom of long distance motorcycle riding is often accompanied by obstacles and problems.
+Every day is memorable, but they won’t always be good.
+Obstacles and problems often accompany the thrill and freedom of long-distance motorcycle riding.

-Treat these as part of the experience and deal with them methodically and as calmly as you can.
-Overcoming these challenges successfully is what shapes you and what you’re most likely to remember.
+Treat these as part of the experience and deal with them methodically and as calmly as possible.
+Overcoming these challenges is what shapes you and what you’re most likely to remember.